Settlement Agreements: an overview

 - Ensure you understand the tax treatment – you will ultimately be liable

-The agreement should clearly state how and when the payment(s) will be made and when your employment will end.
+Your agreement should clearly state how and when the payment(s) will be made and when your employment will end.
+Payment dates are normally around 14 to 28 days after signing the agreement or after your last day of employment, whichever is the latest.

-Check the agreement for all of the following:
+Check your agreement for all of the following:

 - All outstanding salary